Siddyboy/food-recipes/slow-cooker-lamb-tagine.md

 1. Boil the kettle.
 2. Set up the slow cooker and turn to high.
-3. Fry the lamb in the oil in batches and tip into the slow cooker.
+3. Fry the lamb in the oil in batches and add to the slow cooker using slotted spoon.
-4. While the lamb fries,
+4. While the lamb fries, add directly to the slow cooker:
-- see step 8.)
+  7. 500 ml boiled water
+  8. Tomato puree
+  9. Stock cube
+  10. Sweet potato
+  11. Dried cherries
+  12. Honey
 6. Fry the onion in the same pan for 5 minutes or until it softens a little.
 7. Add the carrots and spices to the pan and stir everything together.
-8. Add the tomato puree, stock cube, and 250 ml water and swirl everything around in the pan.
+8. Add 200 ml boiling water and swirl everything around in the pan.
 9. Tip into the slow cooker.
-10. Add the sweet potato, dried cherries, honey, and another 500 ml water.
+10. Rinse out the pan with 50 ml water and tip into the slow cooker.
 11. Cook on low to 8 h or high for 4 h.
 12. Stir in the coriander and serve with couscous (rice!)

 ## Notes

 1. From BBC Good Food.
 Made lots of times - tasty.
-2. Method could be streamlined?